I'm a self-confessed internet junkie who spends way too many hours staring at my laptop screen (with love, of course).

 Paid Off My Car Loan.
 What Next?

 It was a moment of pride when I bought a car for myself in Kerala, India back in 2012.
-I paid off my car loan from a financial company a few months back but the whole process of hypothecation cancellation intimidated me so much that I did a full thorough research on the Internet before proceeding further.
+I paid off my car loan from a financial company a few months back but the whole process of hypothecation cancellation intimidated me so much that I did full thorough research on the Internet before proceeding further.
 Some online posts did not answer my questions completely even if they were fairly detailed.
 This article is an attempt to help everyone in Kerala breeze through the car hypothecation cancellation procedure.

 What Is Hypothecation and Hypothecation Cancellation?

 When you buy a car on a loan, this fact is marked on the Registration Certificate (RC) of your car.
 This is known as hypothecation.
 When you fully pay off your loan, you want this fact to be removed from your RC, to claim complete ownership.
-This is termed as hypothecation cancellation.
+This is termed hypothecation cancellation.

 Step 1: Collecting NOC, Form 35, Confirmation Letter from Financial Company

-Once your loan payment is complete, the next step is to obtain an NOC (No Objection Certificate) from your financial company (which might be a bank in most cases or a private company in my case).
+Once your loan payment is complete, the next step is to obtain a NOC (No Objection Certificate) from your financial company (which might be a bank in most cases or a private company in my case).

 The financial company will also provide 2 copies of Form 35 (Hypothecation Cancellation Form) and a confirmation letter along with the NOC.
 Keep these documents safe.
-The NOC (which is a certificate that implies the financial company has no objection to you claiming complete ownership of the car now that full loan payment has been done) along with the Form 35 documents and confirmation letter need to be submitted at RTO.
+The NOC (which is a certificate that implies the financial company has no objection to you claiming complete ownership of the car now that the full loan payment has been done) along with the Form 35 documents and confirmation letter need to be submitted at RTO.